DominicTremblay/w4d2-breakout/README.md

 - Knex is a query builder for Node that makes our life easier with object oriented syntax

 ## Why knex
-- Abstract the different implementations of SQL from MSSQL, MySQL, PostgreSQL, SQLite3, and Oracle
+- Abstract the different implementations of SQL from MSSQL, MySQL, PostgreSQL, SQLite3, and Oracle.
+- knex handles the sanitization of user input at the library level to prevent SQL injection.
-- Provides migrations for updating our database schema
+- Provides migrations for updating our database schema.

 ## Installing Knex